escapecreative/design-upgrade-learndash/readme.txt

 ### Theme Compatibility

 Design Upgrade for LearnDash **should work on most themes**, assuming they have not customized the LearnDash markup in any way.
-While I can't guarantee full compatibility, I have tested with the following themes.
+While we can't guarantee full compatibility, we have tested with the following themes.

 #### Tested With

-I have tested with the following themes, and they all appear **to be compatible:**
+We have tested with the following themes, and they all appear **to be compatible:**

-* **NEW!** Boss. by BuddyBoss (must deactivate Social Learner/"Boss for LearnDash" plugin)
+* Boss. by BuddyBoss (must deactivate Social Learner/"Boss for LearnDash" plugin)
 * Astra
 * Divi
 * GeneratePress